Find out why suburb Median Price can be misleading and how Typical Price comes to the rescue.

 Median Price is a great way to describe the most common price of properties in a particular area.
 In contrast to Average Price, which is the sum of all “sold for” values divided by the total number of sales, Median Price uses a more nuanced formula.

-Median Price is calculated by first sorting the sales by price and then taking the value in the middle of the list.
+We calculate Median Price by first sorting the sales by price and then taking the value in the middle of the list.
 If the resulting list has an even number of sales, then the average of 2 values in the middle is taken.Alex Fedoseev, HtAG Analytics

 “There are markets within markets within markets within suburbs within states within areas…”Tim Neary, realestatebuisiness.com.au

 Although a capital city price trend may be headed one way, the underlying suburb markets can have a different mix of rising and declining price levels and trends.
-Therefore it is important to always assess suburbs based on price and trend data produced specifically for that sub-market and not based on the median price associated with the broader area.
+Therefore it is important to always assess suburbs based on price and trend data produced specifically for that sub-market.
+Not based on the median price associated with the broader area.

 We will now go ahead and explore the Median Price at suburb level.